ssbc/ssb-conn-hub/README.md

 ## API

 * `new ConnHub(server)`: constructor for a connHub instance, accepting an `ssb-server` instance as argument
-* `new ConnHub(server, opts)`: like the above, but the second argument is an optional object with configurations:
-  - `opts.pingTimeout` (default 5 minutes): time interval between ping calls to other peers.
 * `connHub.connect(address)`: connect to a peer known by its `address` (string, must conform to the [multiserver address convention](https://github.com/dominictarr/multiserver-address)).
 Returns a Promise, with the three possible outcomes:
   - Resolves with an RPC object that represents the successfully connected peer
   - Resolves with `false` when the connect was unnecessary, therefore not performed